 For extended culture periods (> 40 days), the components required for maturation can be purchased as STEMdiff™ Cerebral Organoid Maturation Kit.

-(A) A representative phase-contrast image of a whole cerebral organoid at day 40 generated using the STEMdiff™ Cerebral Organoid Kit.
+(A) A representative phase-contrast image of a whole cerebral organoid at Day 40 generated using the STEMdiff™ Cerebral Organoid Kit.
 Cerebral organoids at this stage are made up of phase-dark structures that may be surrounded by regions of thinner, more translucent structures that display layering (arrowheads).
-(B) Immunohistological analysis on cryosections of cerebral organoids reveals cortical regions within the organoid labelled by the apical progenitor marker PAX6 (red) and neuronal marker β-tubulin III (green).
+(B) Immunohistological analysis on cryosections of cerebral organoids reveals cortical regions within the organoid labeled by the apical progenitor marker PAX6 (red) and neuronal marker β-tubulin III+ (TUJ-1) (green).
 (C-F) Inset of boxed region from (B).
 (C) PAX6+ apical progenitors (red, enclosed by dotted line) are localized to a ventricular zone-like region. β-tubulin III+ neurons (green) are adjacent to the ventricular zone.
 (D) CTIP2, a marker of the developing cortical plate, co-localizes with β-tubulin III+ neurons in a cortical plate-like region.
 Organization of the layers recapitulates early corticogenesis observed during human brain development.
 (E) Proliferating progenitor cells labeled by Ki-67 (green) localize along the ventricle, nuclei are counterstained with DAPI (blue).
 (F) An additional population of Ki-67+ cells is found in an outer subventricular zone-like region (arrowheads).
-Scale Bar = (A) 1 mm, (B) 500 µm and (C-F) 200 µm.

-Heatmap of expression levels for genes associated with synaptic transmission function and neurogenesis in Day 40 organoids.
-These data show that gene expression of cerebral organoids generated from the STEMdiff™ Cerebral Organoid Kit are similar to published results (C Luo et al. Cell Rep, 2016).
+RNA from cerebral organoids generated with the STEMdiff™ Cerebral Organoid Kit was harvested and assayed using bulk RNA-seq.
+A heatmap of expression levels for genes associated with synaptic transmission function and neurogenesis in Day 40 organoids demonstrate that gene expression of cerebral organoids generated from the STEMdiff™ Cerebral Organoid Kit are similar to published results (C Luo et al. Cell Rep, 2016).

 Figure 4.
-Generation of Cerebral Organoids from hPSCs Maintained in mTeSR™ Plus
+Cerebral Organoids Can Be Generated from hPSCs Maintained in mTeSR™ Plus

 Human ES (H9) cells were cultured with mTeSR™ Plus and directed to cerebral organoids using the STEMdiff™ Cerebral Organoid Kit.
-Image shows apical progenitor marker SOX2 (purple) and neuronal marker TBR1 (green).
+Image shows apical progenitor marker SOX2 (magenta) and neuronal marker TBR1 (green).